SkepticMystic/Phrase-Bank/Phrase Databases/Phrase_Bank_refnwrite_and_manchester copy.md

 In 1999, Fleming actively searched for anti-bacterial agents.
 Fleming was named one of the 100 Most Important People of the century.

-## Writing About the Past
+## Time phrases associated with the use of the present perfect tense: past and present connected

-> Time phrases associated with the use of the present perfect tense: past and present connected
+↑ Writing About the Past

 To date, little evidence has been found associating X with Y.
 Up to now, the research has tended to focus on X rather than on Y.